feldroop/rust-fmindex-benchmark/README.md

     reads.fastq <- renamed downloaded SRA reads
 ```

-Support for other input texts might be added in the future.
+Support for other input texts could easily be added in the future.
 If you're familiar with the `just` command runner, you can simply run `just` and then execute `main.py` from the `plots` folder (requires `matplotlib`).
 Otherwise you can build and run the executable using cargo and run the commands from the `justfile` manually.

 ## Add a Library to the Benchmark